20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 #endif
 ```

-## Interstellars other wormhole / Spinning black holes
+## Interstellar's other secret wormhole / Spinning black holes

-Interstellar contains a spinning black hole, which we can model by the Kerr (or Kerr-Newman, with charge) metric.
+A spinning black hole is generally modelled by the Kerr (or Kerr-Newman, with charge) metric.
 The interior of these metrics are actually pretty interesting.
 In addition to a ringularity (a ring singularity), the centre of a Kerr style black hole contains a wormhole, and copious time travel - which are certainly unusal things to find[^tofind].
 We're going to take a trip inside!

 [^tofind]: I feel like at this point, physicists would be *more* happy if there were a library inside a black hole instead of singularities and time travel.
 I found out recently that almost no matter in a spinning black hole is actually ever able to hit the singularity - only strictly equatorial geodesics (if we're talking timelike) can hit it, all other timelike geodesics just orbit about indefinitely or escape through the wormhole.
 Its a very strange place in there